tomasc/simple_form_wysihtml/README.md

 ## Usage

-Global Configuration

-    TODO

-Use in forms
+Use in forms:

     = form.input :body, as: :wysihtml

-Configuration
+## Configuration

-    TODO
+TODO: describe global and local configuration options

 ## Contributing